polyfloyd/ledcat/README.md

 The easiest way to install Ledcat is to [download a binary from Github](https://github.com/polyfloyd/ledcat/releases).

+*Note: Hzeller's LED Matrix driver is not available from CI builds.*

 ### Installing from Cargo
 Install the [Rust Language](https://www.rust-lang.org/) if you have not already.